Herb Tam: Education and early career

-Tam was born in Hong Kong and raised in the San Francisco Bay Area.
+Tam born (August 3, 1974) in Hong Kong and raised in the San Francisco Bay Area.
 He attended San Jose State University and has an MFA in Fine Arts from New York City's School of Visual Arts.

 Prior to MOCA, he was an independent curator of contemporary art working in New York City with institutions such as the Queens Museum of Art, Exit Art, the Asia Society, Creative Capital Foundation and the New York Foundation for the Arts.